 Outpatient treatment programs offer flexible treatment therapy sessions.
 They allow patients to attend work or school as they receive treatment, with regularly scheduled sessions throughout the week.
 Outpatient treatment programs require patients to live on their own.
 However, many treatment facilities can help patients locate sober living options.

-There are differences between residential treatment and outpatient treatment for substance use and mental health disorders.
+There are differences between residential treatment and outpatient treatment for mental health disorders.

 While every treatment facility is unique, standard elements differentiate residential treatment from outpatient treatment.